Crash threat over Mississippi skies ends with pilot's arrest

 “There’s damage but believe it or not, the aircraft is intact,” the chief told reporters.

 Patterson, whose Facebook page said he is from Shannon, was charged with grand larceny and making terroristic threats.
+Quaka said federal authorities also could bring charges.
 Police said Patterson is not believed to be a licensed pilot but has some flight instruction.

 Jordan said Patterson contacted family members during the flight.
 The mayor said he hopes Patterson “will get the help he needs.”